Summary

 The Review

-Please Come to Boston by Gary Goldstein takes place on a duel timeline between 1975 and present day.
+Please Come to Boston by Gary Goldstein takes place on a dual timeline between 1975 and present day.
 This nostalgic novel of college days will have you feeling like you’re in freshman year again, full of hope, nerves, and anticipation of the unknown.

 18-year-old, Nicky DeMarco is beginning his freshman year at Boston University.
 Within the first week, Nicky becomes fast friends with his floormate, Lori.
 Although Nicky secretly would like to be more than friends, Lori has caught the eye of Joe, a charismatic, big-hearted sophomore.